OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 ## Materials
 - an individual substance (e.g., PET)
-- created from the material catalogue
+- created from the base materials level

 ## Components
 - an individual unit (e.g., a bottle)